axeluhl/sailing-analytics/wiki/ganalytics.md

 GAnalytics Tracking ID: **UA-52789785-1** (to make tracking possible for the webpage the tracking code has to be embeedded in the html code)<br/>
 <br/>
 **track events (clicks on links):**<br/>
-1. for event tracking please embed the following javascript-code in the html code of the web page to create the object _gaq When calling method _gaq.push(['_setAccount', 'UA-XXXXX-X'])  please use the specific ganalytics tracking code as param
+1. for event tracking please embed the following javascript-code in the html code of the web page to create the object _gaq <br/>
+When calling method _gaq.push(['_setAccount', 'UA-XXXXX-X'])  please use the specific ganalytics tracking code as param<br/>

 Coding:
 <script type="text/javascript">